benc-uk/blog/_posts/2019-08-08-terminal-wsl.md

 ### Back up & Setup Scripts
 As I've come to rely on WSL more & more, I realized losing my config and files would be pretty disastrous.
 To this end I've setup a couple of things:
 - **Backup.** Since Windows 10 1903 you've been able to access the WSL filesystem from Windows via the `\\wsl$` path.
-WIth this in place, I created a backup script that runs from Windows (written in PowerShell) and copies my critical dotfiles and other directories over to my OneDrive folder.
+With this in place, I created a backup script that runs from Windows (written in PowerShell) and copies my critical dotfiles and other directories over to my OneDrive folder.
 It's all a little crude but has worked for me so far.
 The script is scheduled in Windows Task Scheduler
 - **Setup.** To make re-installation of my system as painless as possible, I wanted a way to easily reinstall all the tools, SDKs, and utilities that I use.
 For this I create a small setup script for each one, and copy and paste whatever install commands I run.
 More often or not this might be a simple `sudo apt install foo` but having the script serves as a useful reminder what I've installed.
 I keep all scripts in setup directory and keep this under git source control linked to GitHub.
 This has the side benefit I can share these scripts with others

 ### Logon banner
-I've had questions about my logon banner, it's fairly "fabulous" and a probably somewhat OTT but I've
+I've had questions about my logon banner, it's fairly "fabulous" and a probably somewhat OTT but I've grown rather attached to it :)
 {% include img src="banner.png" %}

 The silly colourful text is done with with a command bizarrely called `toilet`.
 The rest of it is just `echo` commands (with the **-e** switch) at the end of my `.zshrc`, the colours are embedded [ANSI escape sequences](https://misc.flogisoft.com/bash/tip_colors_and_formatting) and the icons are emoji simply copy and pasted directly in the file, e.g.